Why should I take an iodine-free multivitamin?

-Iodine contributes to the normal production of thyroid hormones and normal thyroid function.
-It also contributes to normal cognitive function, energy-yielding metabolism, the normal functioning of the nervous system, and the maintenance of normal skin.
+Iodine contributes to the normal production of thyroid hormones and thyroid function.
+It also contributes to normal cognitive function, energy-yielding metabolism, nervous system function, and the maintenance of normal skin.

 Iodine is an important trace mineral required at all life stages, especially during the early years.
 That’s why women need slightly more iodine during pregnancy.

-Since the body can’t produce iodine, you need to ensure an adequate and comprehensive supply from food sources, such as those of a marine origin, like shellfish or seaweed.
+Since the body can’t produce iodine, you need an adequate supply from food sources, such as those of marine origin, like shellfish or seaweed.

-There’s no doubt iodine is vital for good health; your entire metabolism and thyroid depends on it.
+There’s no doubt iodine is vital for good health; your entire metabolism and thyroid depend on it.
 But some people need to exercise caution when it comes to supplemental iodine.

 Thyroid issues and supplemental iodine

-Given iodine role in thyroid function, you should always choose an iodine-free multivitamin if you experience thyroid issues, such as hypothyroidism (an underactive thyroid) or hyperthyroidism (an overactive thyroid).
-Taking too much may exacerbate your condition and worsen your symptoms.
+Given iodine’s role in thyroid function, you should always choose an iodine-free multivitamin if you experience thyroid issues, such as hypothyroidism (an underactive thyroid) or hyperthyroidism (an overactive thyroid).
+Taking too much may exacerbate your condition and worsen symptoms.

-For instance, if you suffer from hyperthyroidism (an overactive thyroid), supplementing with iodine may lead to increased episodes of anxiety, irritability, insomnia, and weight loss.
+For instance, if you suffer from hyperthyroidism (an overactive thyroid), supplementing with iodine may lead to increased anxiety, irritability, insomnia, and weight loss.